 for the baby's first year, but should at least be maintained for the first 6 months.

 Don't use infant seats, car seats, strollers, infant carriers, and infant swings for

 routine sleep and daily naps.
 These may lead to obstruction of an infant's airway

 Don't place infants on a couch or armchair for sleep.
 Sleeping on a couch or armchair

 puts the infant at much higher risk of death, including SIDS.

 Don't use illicit drugs and alcohol.
 Don't smoke during pregnancy or after birth.

 Keep your baby away from others who are smoking and areas where others smoke.

-Avoid over bundling, overdressing, or covering an infant's face or head.
-This will
+Don't over bundle, overdress, or cover an infant's face or head.
+This will prevent

 should not be used in an infant's crib or bassinet to help prevent suffocation, strangulation,